Entering into a surrogacy arrangement

 Who can enter into a surrogacy arrangement

-In Queensland, any person, regardless of their relationship status, can enter into a non-commercial surrogacy arrangement.
+Any person, regardless of their relationship status, can enter into a non-commercial surrogacy arrangement in Queensland.

-- may be a married or de facto couple (including same-sex de facto couples) or single
+- may be married, a de facto couple or single

 - do not need a genetic connection to the baby or birth mother